fgvardijan/nlp-insincere-questions-classification/README.md

     * Model Training
     * Model Evaluation
     * Model Deployment

+* python, pandas, seaborn, ntkl, sklearn, keras.

 Work is structured in three notebooks.
 First focues on EDA and ETL, second and third focused on modeling with classical ML and Neural networks.
 1) __EDA - Explorative Data Analysis__
     * Demonstrate graphical and numerical techniques to uncover the structure of the data.
         * Which variables suggest interesting relationships?
         * Which observations are unusual?
         * Analysis of the features
+    * Frequency plots, ngrams, wordclouds, ...

 2) __Using conventional methods in NLP setup__
     * Conventional preprocessing and data preparation for NLP